TinyCanCode/ipay/README.md

 # ipay
-A simplified payment system with many integrations for the PZX ESDT token.
+A simplified payment system with many integrations for the PZX ESDT token, as well as most functions of the MultiversX blockchain.
 It includes several features such as:

 Payment via QR code,
 insights into transactions,